dperique/Kuul_periodics/README.md

 * When a CronJob runs, it starts up a Kubernetes Job
 * When a Kubernetes Job starts, it starts up a Kubernetes Pod to run your script
 * The Kubernetes Pod is the entity doing the actual work of running the script
-* If you delete a Pod in Running state, it will restart until the Pod gets to Complete state
+* If you delete a Pod in Running state, the Job that started it will restart the Pod until the Pod gets to Complete state
 * If you want to stop a CronJob -- i.e., stop the Pod from running:
   * Delete the CronJob (or set the `Suspend` field to `true`)
   * Delete the Job that the CronJob started
-    * the pod will be Terminated
+    * the Pod will be Terminated

 ## Kuul Images